seespine-2022/.github/.github/ISSUE_TEMPLATE/issue_template.md

 - [ ] Lead Developer: [Name], [Date Change Request Proposal Initiated]
 - [ ] Management Approval: [Name], [Date Change Request Proposal Approved]

-Does this change impact the API/mobile app or will it in the future?
-If you are not sure if it will in the future, it is a no.

 <details>
-<summary>2.
-Change Request Plan</summary>
+<summary>Does this change impact the API/mobile app or will it in the future?
+Click if yes.
+If you are not sure if it will in the future, it is a no.</summary>

 # 2. Change Request Plan